The Scent of Days at My Grandmother’s

 In every detail, there’s a breath of her: her light, her modesty, her tenderness.

-Marguerite is all that , and so much more.
+My grandmother is all that, and so much more.
 A hand-stitched story still blooming in the drawers of the heart.
+A memory woven with courage, silence, and love even in days stolen by war.